CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 To control the Edge 830, you must use its touchscreen and three physical buttons.
 Most of us already use smartphones, so the touchscreen feels intuitive.

-However, the interface and menu complexity make the overall experience less pleasant than that of Wahoo ELEMNT computers.
+However, the interface and menu complexity make the overall experience less pleasant than Wahoo ELEMNT computers.

 Unfortunately, there is no possibility to adjust them via the smartphone app.
 On the other hand, this makes the Edge 830 less smartphone-dependent than Wahoo bike computers.